Battle of Collecchio: Collecchio

 Ramagem ordered some of his troops, supported by the machine guns, to dig in to block Highway 62, which led north to Parma.
 The 5th company of the 11th RCT was ordered to attack at 19:30.
 The first attacks were made from the southeast by this company, which quickly captured the church.
 This was followed by attacks from the northeast by a company of the 6th RCT.
 German infantry defending the outskirts of the town, supported by mortars, responded to the attacks with intense fire.
 Neither the Brazilians nor the Germans had any regular artillery.
 The Germans had only mortar and rifle fire.

 The church was used to hold German prisoners, and the church tower as an observation post.
 Lt.
 Jairo Junqueira da Silva of the 11th Infantry recounts an incident when General Zenóbio da Costa appeared unexpectedly at the church:

 That Zenóbio was crazy.
 We were close to the church door, and suddenly Zenóbio appeared, from heaven knows where.
 It was rather crowded, and I had the mortars in position in front of the church.
 Suddenly, here comes a German patrol in front of the garden, under cover of the vegetation.
 They were only a short distance away, and the guys started shooting.
 The first thing you have to do is hit the dust, but Zenóbio stood there as if he was a squad leader, and began issuing orders – 'Riflemen, here!
 Sergeant, go there!'...
 Like everyone else, I was lying down, with that machine gun firing close.
 But he didn't move, didn't lie down, did nothing of the sort.

-More Brazilian troops from 2nd Company, I Battalion, 6th RCT arrived at 21:00, some riding on American and Brazilian, M10 and M4 tanks, to enter the fight.
+More Brazilian troops from 2nd Company, I Battalion, 6th RCT arrived at 21:00, some riding on Brazilian-operated M10 and M4 Sherman tanks, to enter the fight.
 The Axis troops made several unsuccessful attempts to break through to the north, but by 02:00 on 27 April, Allied forces had penetrated into the town.
 The Axis forces, reinforced by artillery and some tanks made a final desperate assault just before dawn.
 When this failed, their resistance collapsed.
 By noon Allied forces, with Brazilians ahead, had full control of the town, forcing the Germans and Fascist Italians south toward Fornovo by late afternoon on 27 April.

 Fornovo di Taro

-Prisoners taken in the battle at Collecchio confirmed partisans and Rebels' reports that the 148th Division had come from the Gulf of Genoa and was in the area surrounding Fornovo di Taro about 9 mi to the southwest of Collecchio on Highway 62.
-The German 148th Infantry Division made an attempt to halt the allies at Fornovo di Taro.
+Prisoners taken in the battle at Collecchio confirmed partisans and Rebels' reports that the 148th Division had come from the Gulf of Genoa and was in the area surrounding Fornovo di Taro about 14 mi to the southwest of Collecchio on Highway 62.
+The German 148th Infantry Division made an attempt to halt the Allies at Fornovo di Taro.
 The Allied forces attacked this position at 18:00 on 28 April.
-The defeat at Collecchio and follow-up attacks in Fornovo, convinced the German commander that defeat was inevitable.
+The defeat at Collecchio and follow-up attacks in Fornovo convinced the German commander that defeat was inevitable.
 At 22:00, General Otto Fretter-Pico sent emissaries seeking a cease fire while terms were discussed.
 On 29 April, he surrendered the 148th Division intact.